MicrosoftDocs/defender-docs/articles/defender-for-cloud/file-integrity-monitoring-review-changes.md

 ms.date: 08/11/2024
 ---

-# Review file changes with file integrity monitoring
+# Review changes in file integrity monitoring

 In Defender for Servers Plan 2 in Microsoft Defender for Cloud, the [file integrity monitoring feature](file-integrity-monitoring-overview.md) helps keeps enterprise assets and resources secure by scanning and analyzing files, and comparing their current state with previous scans.